HOW TO KILL JAPANESE KNOTWEED

 Can you kill Japanese knotweed with vinegar?

-No, there is no hard evidence that vinegar is successful at eradicating Japanese knotweed, and like bleach, we would not recommend wasting your time using this condiment on your knotweed problem.
+No, there is no hard evidence that vinegar is successful at killing Japanese knotweed, and like bleach, we would not recommend wasting your time using this condiment on your knotweed problem.

 Can you cut back Japanese knotweed?